Magnets

 • ✅ Insert during print with pause

-• ✅ South side down, North side up
+• ✅ south side down, north side up for lids and caps

 • ⚠️ Keep away from NFC tags and electronics